 Anne Hillerman is happy to announce her sixth novel, Stargazer, is now with her editor in New York and Anne is awaiting word on the necessary revisions.
-The fifth novel, The Tale Teller, is set for release April 9, 2019 from Harper Collins publishers.
+The fifth novel, The Tale Teller, was released April 9, 2019 from Harper Collins publishers.
 Please check back often on our Calendar of Events page to see where she’ll be signing and presenting next!

 (Photo by the wonderful Kitty Leaken)

 New York Times bestselling author Anne Hillerman brings together modern mystery, Navajo traditions, and the evocative landscape of the desert Southwest in this intriguing fifth entry in the Leaphorn, Chee, and Manuelito series.
 This time, the Legendary Lieutenant Joe Leaphorn—the character with whom her father Tony Hillerman launched the series—is back as a crime solver.

 Like many complicated situations, the problem begins simply enough—a request to help the Navajo Nation Museum track down a missing anonymous donation.
 The simple request for a favor leads to murder and the disappearance of a valuable historic textile that may —or may not—have been returned to the Navajo Nation.
 The trail takes Leaphorn to an important old trading post and a town that time has forgotten.
 Solving the crime brings him face to face with human evil and the power of great love.